top of page

 How Andy fixed his knee pain and added 100kg to his deadlift

-In this article, I'm going to break down how my client Andy was able to use the same methods to fix his knee pain, and more than double his strength on the deadlift.
+In this article, I'm going to break down how my client Andy was able to to fix his knee pain, and more than double his strength on the deadlift.

 How Andy started